rbignon/woob/contrib/boobank_indicator/README.md

 The core library provides base classes which help developers write modules and applications.

-Weboob is written in Python and is distributed under the LGPLv3+ license.
+Woob is written in Python and is distributed under the LGPLv3+ license.

 For more information, please go to the official website at http://woob.tech/